hargup/hargup.github.io/index.rst

 .. link:
 .. type: text

-I'm Harsh Gupta, a geek who is pretty much interested in everything.
+I'm a geek who is pretty much interested in everything.
 Lately I've been exploring the intersection of law, technology and society.
 Everything expressed here is entirely personal.